-- Rotate the alarm counterclockwise to remove it from the mounting plate. - Disconnect AC wiring harness. - Push in the dashed area with a screwdriver to break tab (Figure 13-A). - After the tab is broken, use the screwdriver to turn the red slotted arrow to the "Permanently Disable Alarm / Discharge Battery" location.
-This will disable the alarm, stop the low battery or end of unit life "chirps" and render the alarm safe for disposal by draining the battery (Figure 13-B).
+Push in the dashed area with a screwdriver to completely break tab.

+After the tab is broken, use the screwdriver to break through the label and turn the slotted arrow counter clockwise to the "PERMANENTLY DISABLE and DISCHARGE alarm" location.
+This will disable the alarm, stop the low battery or end of unit life "chirps" and render the alarm safe for disposal by draining the battery.